-Geologically and culturally speaking, Hong Kong is a key gateway to mainland China.
+Geologically and culturally speaking, Hong Kong is a key gateway to Chinese mainland.
 It is a "halfway house" between West and East, and a diverse blend of multiple cultures.
-It is very convenient to travel from Hong Kong to the most fascinating destinations in mainland China.
+It is very convenient to travel from Hong Kong to the most fascinating destinations in Chinese mainland.

 Hong Kong is strategically located at the heart of Asia, conveniently connecting Asia, and especially China, with the rest of the world.